alex-lee/dotfiles/README.md

 * The tmux config expects `xclip` to be installed.
 * Install the [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)
   plugin for vim and neovim.
-* To install virtualenvwrapper: `pip install --user virtualenvwrapper`
+* To install virtualenvwrapper: `pip3 install --user virtualenvwrapper`

 ## Bash